Ezra Pound: Meeting Dorothy Shakespear, Personae

 At a literary salon in 1909, Pound met the novelist Olivia Shakespear and later at the Shakespears' home at 12 Brunswick Gardens, Kensington, was introduced to her daughter, Dorothy, who became Pound's wife in 1914.
 The critic Iris Barry described her as "carrying herself delicately with the air, always, of a young Victorian lady out skating, and a profile as clear and lovely as that of a porcelain Kuan-yin".
 "Listen to it—Ezra!
 Ezra!—And a third time—Ezra!", Dorothy wrote in her diary on 16 February 1909.

-Pound mixed with the cream of London's literary circle, including Maurice Hewlett, Laurence Binyon, Frederic Manning, Ernest Rhys, May Sinclair, Ellen Terry, George Bernard Shaw, Hilaire Belloc, T. E. Hulme, and F. S. Flint.
+Pound mixed with the cream of London's literary circle, including Hewlett, Laurence Binyon, Frederic Manning, Ernest Rhys, May Sinclair, Ellen Terry, George Bernard Shaw, Hilaire Belloc, T. E. Hulme, and F. S. Flint.
 Through the Shakespears, he was introduced to the poet W. B. Yeats, Olivia Shakespear's former lover.
 He had already sent Yeats a copy of A Lume Spento, and Yeats had apparently found it "charming".
 Pound wrote to William Carlos Williams on 3 February 1909: "Am by way of falling into the crowd that does things here.
 London, deah old Lundon, is the place for poesy."
 According to Richard Aldington, London found Pound amusing.
 The newspapers interviewed him, and he was mentioned in Punch magazine, which on 23 June 1909 described "Mr. Ezekiel Ton" as "the most remarkable thing in poetry since Robert Browning ... [blending] the imagery of the unfettered West, the vocabulary of Wardour Street, and the sinister abandon of Borgiac Italy".

 In April 1909 Elkin Mathews published Personae of Ezra Pound (half the poems were from A Lume Spento) and in October a further 27 poems (16 new) as Exultations.
-Edward Thomas described Personae in English Review as "full of human passion and natural magic".
-Rupert Brooke complained in the Cambridge Review that Pound had fallen under the influence of Walt Whitman, writing in "unmetrical sprawling lengths that, in his hands, have nothing to commend them".
+The British poet Edward Thomas described Personae in English Review as "full of human passion and natural magic".
+Rupert Brooke complained in the Cambridge Review that Pound had fallen under the influence of the American poet Walt Whitman, writing in "unmetrical sprawling lengths that, in his hands, have nothing to commend them".
 But he did acknowledge that Pound had "great talents".

 In or around September, Pound moved into new rooms at Church Walk, off Kensington High Street, where he lived most of the time until 1914.
 He visited a friend, Walter Rummel, in Paris in March 1910 and was introduced to the American heiress and pianist Margaret Lanier Cravens.
-Although they had only just met, she offered to become a patron to the tune of $1,000 a year, and from then until her death in 1912 she apparently sent him money regularly.
+Although they had only just met, she offered to become a patron at $1,000 a year, and from then until her death in 1912 she apparently sent him money regularly.